Back to all posts

 When a furnished short-term rental makes sense

-A short-term furnished rental is usually the right fit when:
+A furnished short-term rental is usually the right fit when:

 • You are in Mexico City for a project sprint, temporary training, or a trial stay